zhl2008/LANCTF_2019/readme.md

 # Wandering BUAA

-This is a project including the challenges for CTF held in BUAA.
+This project contains all the challenges/writeups for LANCTF 2019.
 Enjoy it!

 ## Acknowledgement:
 Thank the following members for their code contributions: